minetest-mods/throwing/README.md

 # Throwing

-## Developped by the Mynetest team
+## Developed by the Eurythmia team

 This mod is an API for registering throwing and throwable things.